Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 6. Click the [ADD TO SELECTION >] button in the editing toolbar.
   The selected products are added to the right side bar of the wizard window.
 The [CONTINUE] button is unlocked.

-7. Click the [CONTINUE] button in the upper right corner.
+7. Click the [CONTINUE] button in the bottom right corner.
   The *Review and finalize* wizard window is displayed.

   ![Review and finalize](../../Assets/Screenshots/Channels/Offers/Offers/ReviewFinalize.png "[Review and finalize]")